Oceans-1876/challenger-workflows/README.md

                    error for their date, lat, and longs fields).
 ```

-Split PDF images are put in `images` folder for each part.
+Split PDF images are put in `<VOLUME>/pages/images` folder for each volume.

-The parsed data for each station is saved in a json file under `stations` folder for each part.
+The parsed data for each station is saved in a json file under `<VOLUME>/stations` folder for each volume.